Actindo-AG/Documentation/PIM/API/03_Products.md

 # Products

-Create, edit, delete, and list PIM products via API.
+You can create, edit, delete, and list PIM products via API.

 ## Create a product

+You can create a product via API i you want to...

+[comment]: <> (Use case?)

 **Endpoint**: /Actindo.Modules.Actindo.PIM.Products.create